 If higher currents are needed and larger cells are not available or do not fit the design constraint, one or more cells can be connected in parallel.
 Most battery chemistries allow parallel configurations with little side effect.
-Figure 4 illustrates four cells connected in parallel.
+Figure 4 illustrates four cells connected in parallel in a P4 arrangement.
 The voltage of the illustrated pack remains at 1.20V, but the current handling and runtime are increased fourfold.

 With parallel cells, current handling and runtime increases while the voltage stays the same.

-A cell that develops a high-resistance or opens is less critical in a parallel circuit than in serial configuration but this will reduce the total load capability.
-It’s like an engine only firing on three cylinders instead of all four.
+A cell that develops a high resistance or opens is less critical in a parallel circuit than in series configuration, but a failing cell will reduce the total load capability.
+It’s like an engine only firing on three cylinders instead of on all four.
 An electrical short, on the other hand, is more serious as the faulty cell drains energy from the other cells, causing a fire hazard.
 Most so-called electrical shorts are mild and manifest themselves as elevated self-discharge.

-A total short can occur and this happens when a cell receives reverse polarization.
+A total short can occur through reverse polarization or dendrite growth.
 Large packs often include a fuse that disconnects the failing cell from the parallel circuit if it were to short.
 Figure 5 illustrates a parallel configuration with one faulty cell.